YBMadhu/chef-apache_tomcat/README.md

 Additionally, the following attributes allow you override the included templates with your own.
-Use `name` to reference a template in the calling cookbook or `cookbook:name` to reference a template in another cookbook. cookbook):
+Use `name` to reference a template in the calling cookbook or `cookbook:name` to reference a template in another cookbook:
 * `setenv_template` - bin/setenv.sh
 * `server_xml_template` - conf/server.xml
 * `logging_properties_template` - conf/logging.properties